montara-io/lucia-spark-listener/README.md

 ## Usage

-1. Before running the job please setup Lucia on your environment (Local/Cloud) [for more information](https://github.com/montara-io/lucia-deployment)
+1. Before running your Spark job with Lucia listener, please setup Lucia on your environment (Local/Cloud) [for more information](https://github.com/montara-io/lucia-deployment)

 2. After your Lucia environment is runinng, you can start use Lucia listener